bfranceschin/OPenScience/README.md

   }

 ```
 setFollowMe simply updates a mapping.
 This mapping is used in the function `donate` to direct the donation to the NFT set in the previous function.
-This aciton can be seen in the line below:
+This aciton can be seen in the lines below:
 ```
 function donate (uint256 tokenId) public payable nonReentrant {
     //